njaffe/Volunteer_placement_linear_regression/README.md

 	- Brian McGarry
 	- Vinny Senguttuvan
 	- Anterra Kennedy
-- Data were analyzed using the following Python modules:
-	- Pandas
-	- Numpy
-	- Matplotlib
-	- Seaborn
 - Project steps were as follows:
 	- Download MTA and income datasets
 	- Select time frame for MTA data